baldoinov/text-books/README.md

-# Programming/Data/Computer Science Text Books
+# Text Books I've Read

 :wave: Hi, there!
-I've created this repository to be a place holder for all notes, exercises and code produced throughout my study sessions of computer science related stuff.
+I've created this repository to be a placeholder for all notes, exercises and code produced throughout my study sessions of computer science/data science related stuff or any technical reading that requires coding.

 In each folder you'll find a structure similar to this: